HumanSignal/label-studio/docs/source/guide/install.md

 docker-compose up -d
 ```

+This starts Label Studio with a PostgreSQL database backend.

 ## Install from source

 If you want to use nightly builds or extend the functionality, consider downloading the source code using Git and running Label Studio locally: